Your Ultimate Guide to the 2018 Greek Festival

 Photos: Odeelo Dayondon

-Here’s everything you need to know about eating, shopping and dancing at Hawai‘i’s annual celebration of Greek culture.
+Here’s to good weather and everything you need to know about eating, shopping and dancing at Hawai‘i’s annual celebration of Greek culture.

 What It Is